__________________________________________________________ Board of REALTORS®

-Outline of procedure for hearing: Both the complainant and the respondent were mailed a copy of the Outline of Procedure for an Arbitration Hearing (Part Thirteen, Form #A-10 of this Manual).
+Outline of procedure for hearing: Both the complainant and the respondent were provided with a copy of the Outline of Procedure for an Arbitration Hearing (Part Thirteen, Form #A-10 of this Manual).
 Did each of you receive the Outline?

-(If yes) Let the record show that both the complainant and respondent have stated that they did receive the Outline.
+(If yes) Let the record show that both the complainant and respondent did receive the Outline.

-(If no, the party should be given a copy of the Outline and the Chairperson should determine whether that party has any objections to proceeding.)
+(If a party responds that he has not received the Outline, the party should be given a copy and asked if he has any objection to proceeding.)

 Do you have any questions concerning the Outline of Procedure?